rubyburgers/dotrb/README.md

 -----------------------------
 Just make a funny and great PR.

+That can be a haiku, a song, a draw or anything you think that will work.

 And after that I'll pick between all the participants which one wins.

 I will maybe ask some judges to help me there.